Foaly/ReapAir/README.md

 $ reapAir --html --out example-010.html --template template.html --quiet
 ```

-Print 15 sentences to the attached termal printer, but not to STDOUT.
+Print 15 sentences to the attached thermal printer, but not to STDOUT.

 ```zsh
 reapAir --quiet --printer -n 15